What We Are:

 In all these things, we cannot anticipate unexpected or unavoidable conflicts that may allow for a rare exception to any of these guidelines, such as serious illness or an unavoidable emergency (or in the rare instance of severely inclement weather).
 HOWEVER, please note, once you have committed to a YC production, we cannot consider as acceptable exceptions such things as family affairs and activities, conflicts from other gigs or programs, and even minor illness such as a head cold or allergies (in which we subscribe to the old “the show must go on” attitude).

 You are expected to work out your schedule prior to committing, and if there is a possibility of changes to your schedule, please consider waiting until the next production to commit.
-We simply have too many performers to be able to do personal favors once a production is set, excepting serious or unavoidable emergencies.
+We simply have too many performers to be able to do personal favors once a production is set, excepting unavoidable emergencies.

 How We Operate

 You Connection is a 501(c)3 nonprofit corporation; we do not make a dime off of our shows, films, videos, websites, but are entirely supported by donations.
 Matt Kramer is Founder and Director, as well as producer of all YC scripts and music.
 Prior to YC, Matt spent twenty plus years in the professional world of performing arts, video production, book publishing, and church ministry.